Specialist in: Latin American, Spanish, Cumbia & fitness

-I'm originally from Mexico City where I lived for 30 years until I moved to London, I started to work for Open Ear Music 4 years ago, I'm in charge of the operations of the company and I curate the Latin American, Spanish and fitness playlists.
+I'm originally from Mexico City where I lived for 30 years until I moved to London.
+I started to work for Open Ear Music four years ago and I'm in charge of the operations of the company.
+I curate the Latin American, Spanish and fitness playlists.

-Disco inspired me to be curious about music and look for new music/sounds, my parents didn't listen to disco so every time I could I would get in my youngest uncle's car so I could listen to disco which was what he was always playing.
+Disco inspired me to be curious about music and look for new music/sounds.
+My parents didn't listen to disco so every time I could, I would get in my youngest uncle's car so I could listen to it.
+He would always be playing this type of music.

 Latin American music and music for fitness too.

-I use social media to keep up with music releases/novelties, recommendations from artists that I like and who are experts in niche styles of music are an excellent way to discover new projects: I recently knew about Baiuca after Chancha Via Circuito's recommendation on Facebook.
+I use social media to keep up with music releases/novelties.
+I also find recommendations from artists that I like and who are experts in niche musical styles are an excellent way to discover new projects: I recently found out about Baiuca after Chancha Via Circuito's recommendation on Facebook.